Understanding Finasteride Shedding: Impacts on Hair Growth Explained

 Delivered discreetly from our UK registered pharmacy

-Excessive hair shedding may occur due to genetics or be triggered by a life event or circumstance.
+Excessive hair shedding may occur due to genetics or it may be triggered by a life event or circumstance.

 After being prescribed finasteride by a doctor or healthcare professional, users can expect the medication to begin working immediately.
 However, some men are initially concerned about an excess of shedding that can accompany the first few months of treatment.